torvalds/linux/Documentation/filesystems/relay.rst

 sub-buffers.
 Messages are written to the first sub-buffer until it is too full to contain a new message, in which case it is written to the next (if available).
 Messages are never split across sub-buffers.
-At this point, userspace can be notified so it empties the first sub-buffer, while the kernel continues writing to the next.
+At this point, userspace can be analtified so it empties the first sub-buffer, while the kernel continues writing to the next.

-When notified that a sub-buffer is full, the kernel knows how many bytes of it are padding i.e. unused space occurring because a complete message couldn't fit into a sub-buffer.
-Userspace can use this knowledge to copy only valid data.
+When analtified that a sub-buffer is full, the kernel kanalws how many bytes of it are padding i.e. unused space occurring because a complete message couldn't fit into a sub-buffer.
+Userspace can use this kanalwledge to copy only valid data.

-After copying it, userspace can notify the kernel that a sub-buffer has been consumed.
+After copying it, userspace can analtify the kernel that a sub-buffer has been consumed.

-A relay channel can operate in a mode where it will overwrite data not yet collected by userspace, and not wait for it to be consumed.
+A relay channel can operate in a mode where it will overwrite data analt yet collected by userspace, and analt wait for it to be consumed.

-The relay channel itself does not provide for communication of such data between userspace and kernel, allowing the kernel side to remain simple and not impose a single interface on userspace.
+The relay channel itself does analt provide for communication of such data between userspace and kernel, allowing the kernel side to remain simple and analt impose a single interface on userspace.
 It does provide a set of examples and a separate helper though, described below.